Suplex: Karelin Lift

 A gutwrench suplex which begins with the opponent laying face down on the mat.
-The wrestler locks his arms around the opponent's waist and stands up, lifting the opponent.
-He then throws the opponent to his side, dropping them to the mat up on to their upper shoulders, back, and neck or face down on their chest.
+The wrestler locks their arms around the opponent's waist and stands up, lifting the opponent.
+They then throw the opponent to their side, dropping them to the mat up on to their upper shoulders, back, and neck or face down on their chest.
 Named after the Greco-Roman wrestler Alexander Karelin, who is famous for using the move.

 AEW wrestler Claudio Castagnoli has used two separate versions of this move.
-The first saw him lifting his opponents from the side, stands up, turns the opponent upside down to fall into a sitting position to drop them on their neck or head to either side of him.
+The first saw him lifting their opponents from the side, stands up, turns the opponent upside down to fall into a sitting position to drop them on their neck or head to either side of him.
 He called this the Lasartesse Lift and used this as a finisher in 2007 while on the independent circuit.
 Currently, the second version sees him throwing the opponent flat onto their back and uses this as a signature move while sometimes maintaining the hold to roll into a standing position to throw them two more times.

 Saito suplex

 Also called Backdrop suplex and Backdrop driver.
 The attacker stands either facing directly one of their opponent's sides or slightly behind in an angle.
-He places the opponent's near arm over his shoulder, grabs a waistlock, and then lifts the opponent up while falling backwards, causing the opponent to land on their neck and shoulders.
+They place the opponent's near arm over their shoulder, grab a waistlock, and then lift the opponent up while falling backwards, causing the opponent to land on their neck and shoulders.
+This move was innovated by the late Japanese wrestler Masa Saito.

 There is also a leg-hook variation where the attacker stands behind and to one side of the opponent.
 The attacker wraps one arm around the waist of the opponent and grabs the back of the opponent's near leg with their other arm.
 The attacker then lifts the opponent on to their shoulder and then falls backwards, driving the opponent into the mat at a high angle.
 This was used by Karrion Kross as the Doomsday Saito.
 Shawn Michaels used a leg-hook version in the early 90's as the Teardrop Suplex.

-Another version of this move sees the attacking wrestler, while standing a facing opponent, hooks a near arm under the opponent's near armpit and around their neck with inside of the hand.
-Then the wrestling uses their far hand to grab the opponent's near leg and lifts if off of the ground.
-The wrestling then falls backwards throwing the opponent onto their head, neck, and upper back.
-This move can be held into a bridge to attempt to score a pinfall.
-This move is best used by Drew Gulak calling it the Southern Lights Suplex.
+Schoolboy suplex

+Also known as a schoolboy-plex, the moves sees the attacking wrestler drop down behind the opponent and put one arm up between the opponent's legs to pull the opponent over the attacking wrestler so that they fall flat on their back.
+The wrestler then stands up to use their free underhand to grab, around the side of the opponent's near thigh to lift them off of the ground off their back.
+The wrestler, while turning the opponent nearly 90 degrees, falls backwards to toss the opponent back first onto the ground.
+It's possible for the wrestler, while holding onto the opponent, to apply a bridge.
+Former wrestler Bob Backlund used this move as a signature mostly in Japan.
+WWE wrestler Andrade Almas used this move as a finisher dubbed the Sombra Driver / Brillante Driver / Shadow Driver.
+Braun Strowman has also used this move.